PentagonToy/CSC-HPC-Guide/python-environment/smartsim-environment.md

 # SmartSim database startup tolerance
 export SMARTSIM_DB_FILE_PARSE_TRIALS=600

-# Prefer the JAX GPU backend when GPU resources are available
+# Prefer the JAX GPU backend
 export JAX_PLATFORMS="gpu"
 EOF
 ```

-> [!NOTE]
-> Replace `gcc/13.4.0` with the GCC module used to build SmartRedis when running on another CSC system.
+Replace `gcc/13.4.0` with the GCC module used to build SmartRedis on the target CSC system.

 Make the loader executable: